Table of Contents

-Clicking on a violation or component brings up the Component Information Panel (CIP) which provides more information on the violation and the associated components.
+Clicking on a violation or component brings up the Component Details Page, which provides more information on the violation and the associated components.

-InnerSource Insights added some additional information to the Component Information Panel to make it clear when a component is an InnerSource component.
+InnerSource Insights added some additional information to the Component Details Page to make it clear when a component is an InnerSource component.

 There is now an additional Label for Transitive InnerSource Components in the Component Info Tab next to the identifier for the component that brought in the transitive dependency.
 Dependencies exclusive to InnerSource components now have an InnerSource Icon in their heading, along with the Transitive Dependency label.